Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 The Refresh Problem

-Ok, very cool; we got a single page being hosted.
+Ok, cool; we've got a single page being hosted.
 But let's say we want another page.
 Customers demand websites with multiple pages, so we must be agile and support this ridiculous request.
 So, let's add an About page and utilize React Router to navigate to it.

 So in ui/